tormi/WunderWay/about-this-site/qms-controlling-documents-and-records.md

 section: projects
 categories: Admin
 tags:
-title: Controlling Documents & Records
+title: Controlling Document Templates & Records
 ---

 As the WunderWay is a living, breathing reference of what we do and how we do it, it's important that we control the way changes are dealt with.